Lorraine Thorpe

 Lorraine Thorpe (born 1994) is a British woman who is Britain's youngest female double murderer.
-Over the space of 9 days in August 2009, she tortured and murdered two people in Ipswich, one her own father.
+Over the space of nine days in August 2009, Thorpe tortured and murdered two people in Ipswich, one of which was her own father.
 She came to national attention upon her conviction in 2010, when it was noted that she had only been 15 years old at the time of the killings.
-She was sentenced to life imprisonment with a minimum tariff of 14 years imprisonment, while her accomplice in the murders was issued with a 27-year minimum tariff.
-She remains imprisoned at HM Prison Foston Hall, not being eligible for parole until September 2024.
+She was sentenced to life imprisonment with a minimum tariff of 14 years' imprisonment, while her accomplice in the murders was issued with a 27-year minimum tariff.
+She remains imprisoned at HM Prison Foston Hall, having been refused parole in October 2023.

 Background

 Thorpe was raised in Ipswich, Suffolk.
 She grew up in poverty, living with her father in a number of "squalid" flats and sometimes in tents.
 She became associated with a group of middle-aged alcoholics who often engaged in violence and regularly fought with each other.
 The group were also thieves and repeatedly stole in order to be able to pay for alcohol.
-Thorpe came to the attention of social services but they could not keep track of her and every time she was placed in a specially-assigned school she went back to her father.
-Her frail father was likewise an alcoholic and Thorpe had the responsibility of caring for him from a very young age.
+Thorpe came to the attention of social services, but they could not keep track of her, and every time she was placed in a specially assigned school, she went back to her father.
+Her frail father was likewise an alcoholic, and Thorpe had the responsibility of caring for him from a very young age.
 Her upbringing was said to have left her as a violent young woman who was also highly manipulative.

 Murders

 Rosalyn Hunt

-Thorpe and her 41-year-old abuser Paul Clarke, who she had met through drinking, murdered a member of their social circle of drinkers in August 2009.
+Thorpe and 41-year-old Paul Clarke, whom she had met through drinking, murdered a member of their social circle of drinkers in August 2009.
 After a falling out over a dog, the pair lured 41-year-old Rosalyn Hunt to their flat in Ipswich and tortured her.
 The woman was kicked, punched and stamped on by Thorpe, and the pair also used cheese graters, dog lead chains and salt to torture her.
-After days of torture the woman was still alive, and was eventually beaten to death.
+After days of torture, the woman was still alive, and was eventually beaten to death.

 On 9 August 2009, a member of the public rang police to raise concerns about the safety of Hunt, and officers found her dead when they entered her property in Victoria Street.